 This one is a bit more advanced.
 We drew houses with sidewalk chalk on the driveway.
 Each house was labeled with an uppercase letter.
 Then, we scattered gingerbread men, each labeled with a lowercase letter, on the lawn.
 The goal was to get each gingerbread man to his correct house.

-I hope that you find some of the things we’ve been doing useful.
+I hope that you find some of the things we’ve done to be useful.
 I’m a huge advocate of following a child’s interest when learning new things.
-What ideas do you have for learning your ABCs?
-I’d love to hear your ideas.
+What ideas do you have for learning the alphabet?